 Culture is the behavior and beliefs of groups of people.
-These cannot be excavated directly, although they influence the phyiscal remains or the material culture that archeologists find.
-These remains can range from stone tools to building to written records.
-Features are remains that cannot be moved (large building, post holes), while artifacts are smaller, portable objects.
+These cannot be excavated directly, although they influence the physical remains or the material culture that archeologists find.
+These remains can range from stone tools to buildings to written records.
+Features are remains that cannot be moved (large buildings, post holes), while artifacts are smaller, portable objects.

-According to archeologists, the Salado culture arose from a combination of the migrant Ancestral Puebloan populations from the Colorado Plateau and the Mogollon and Ancient Sonoran Desert People (Hohokam).
+According to archeologists, the Salado culture arose from a combination of the migrant Ancestral Puebloan populations from the Colorado Plateau, the Mogollon, and the Ancestral Sonoran Desert People (Hohokam).

-Around 700 CE, Ancient Sonoran Desert People from the Phoenix Basin settled by the Salt River in the Tonto Basin and mixed with local populations.
-Archaeological evidence indicated that the Hohokam had a distinct cultural identity, an extensive trading network, and a sophisticated system of irrigation agriculture.
+Around 700 CE, Ancestral Sonoran Desert People from the Phoenix Basin settled by the Salt River in the Tonto Basin and mixed with local populations.
+Archeological evidence indicated that this group had a distinct cultural identity, an extensive trading network, and a sophisticated system of irrigation agriculture.

 Later, around 1100-1150 CE, people from the Ancestral Puebloan and Mogollon regions began to move in search of a permanent, stable homeland, with an adequate water supply and sufficient land.
 Cultural characteristics of the Ancestral Puebloans generally included multistoried adobe and masonry structures.
-These might include cermeonial sites, cliff dwellings, compound or defensive walls, certain pottery types, storage pits, and inhumations.
+They may also include ceremonial sites, cliff dwellings, compound or defensive walls, certain pottery types, storage pits, and inhumations.

-Mogollon groups from the region to the north and east are characterized by distinctive pottery, architecture, ground-stone tool design, habits and customs or residence location, and mortuary treatment.
+Mogollon groups from the region to the north and east are characterized by distinctive pottery, architecture, ground-stone tool design, residence location, and mortuary treatment.

-Eventually, several thousand people of different cultures had settled the Tonto Basin, forming a true cultural melting pot.
-Their villages once dotted the landscape, with identifable architecture, pottery, and textiles.
+Eventually, several thousand people of these different cultures settled in the Tonto Basin, forming a true cultural melting pot.
+Their villages dotted the landscape, with identifiable architecture, pottery, and textiles.

 Later, archeologists and researchers began calling these people the Salado, although we don't know what they called themselves.
-The term Salado comes from the Spanish name Rio Salado, or the Salt River, that runs from the White Mountains in eastern Arizona thorugh the Tonto Basin to its confluence with the Gila River in central Arizona.
+The term Salado comes from the Spanish name Rio Salado, or the Salt River, which runs from the White Mountains in eastern Arizona through the Tonto Basin to its confluence with the Gila River in central Arizona.